 Though he appeared in approximately 70 feature films, Moore never forgot the role of his life; to the contrary, he continued to wear a black mask in all public appearances until 1979, when the producers of a new film version of The Lone Ranger obtained a court order forcing him to refrain from donning the trademark mask.
 He replaced it with a pair of wraparound sunglasses.
 The movie, released in 1981, turned out to be a flop, and the courts gave Moore the right to wear his mask again in 1984.
 In a 1985 interview with the Los Angeles Times, the actor told a reporter: "Once I got the Lone Ranger role, I didn't want any other.
 I like playing the good guy."

 Moore, who was largely retired by the 1990s, lived in Calabasas, California, near Los Angeles.
-On December 28, 1999, Moore died of a heart attack, at age 85; he was survived by his daughter and his second wife, Clarita.
+On December 28, 1999, Moore died of a heart attack, at age 85; he was survived by his daughter and his wife, Clarita.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!